 Chemotherapy or radiation therapy?
 About 500 thousand patients die each year from this disease.
 Colon and rectal cancer are malignant colon tumours, the third most common.
 Besides, the life expectancy of patients with colon cancer is directly related to the degree of prevalence of the tumour process.
 Furthermore, chemotherapy for bowel cancer is always a course of treatment.

 Despite the high mortality rate from colon cancer, the disease is treatable with its early diagnosis.
-Regular examinations, blood tests, colon examinations (colonoscopy) are recommended for the determination of precancerous polyps and colon cancer at a first stage.
-As a preventive measure of pathology, it is also possible to cleanse the body of toxins and harmful substances using a colonic hydrotherapy procedure regularly.
+We highly recommend regular examinations, blood tests, and colon examinations for the determination of precancerous polyps as well as colon cancer at the first stage.
+All of the above are necessary preventive measures of pathology.
+It is also possible to regularly cleanse the body of toxins and harmful substances using a colonic hydrotherapy procedure.

-The choice of treatment method is based on the assessment of the tumour process stage, tumour localisation, the specific features of the tumour’s tissue structure, and the patient’s physical condition.
+Doctors choose a treatment method to assess the tumour process stage, tumour localisation.
+They also consider the specific features of the tumour’s tissue structure and the patient’s physical condition.

-Chemotherapy in oncology of the intestine refers to the methods of general exposure, which distinguishes it from surgery and radiation therapy.
-This type of treatment is used for various purposes: to destroy cancer cells, suspend tumour growth for a long time, reduce the size of a tumour before surgery or radiation therapy, and destroy micrometastases that could appear before or after removal of a tumour.
+To destroy cancer cells, suspend tumour growth for a long time, and reduce tumour size before surgery or radiation therapy.
+And destroy micrometastases that could appear before or after removing a tumour.

-Chemotherapy for bowel oncology is one of the most effective treatments.
+Chemotherapy for bowel cancer is one of the most effective treatments.
 Preparations used for chemotherapy have a destructive effect on tumour cells.
 Chemotherapy is always a course of treatment.

-A patient with an intestinal tumour, who was operated on, after the operation must consult an oncologist for the proper selection of postoperative chemotherapy and prevent the development of a tumour in the future.
+Thus, a patient with an intestinal tumour must consult an oncologist after the operation.
+To sum up, it is necessary for the proper selection of postoperative chemotherapy and may prevent the development of a tumour in the future.